-• An aggregate royalty to the vendors at a rate of A\$3.00 per tonne of coal sold or otherwise disposed of and A\$0.25 per tonne of any third party coal processed through the Dartbrook infrastructure, capped at A\$30 million with indexation to apply to the rate and the cap.
+• An aggregate royalty to the vendors at a rate of A\$3.00 per tonne of coal sold or otherwise disposed of and A\$0.25 per tonne of any third-party coal processed through the Dartbrook infrastructure, capped at A\$30 million with indexation to apply to the rate and the cap.

 At present the Dartbrook Mine is permitted to operate as an underground mine.
-The Company conducted feasibility assessment during the financial year and announced to the market in March 2017 that it would not pursue the proposed development underground option.
-As the Company does not presently hold a mining authority to operate the project via an alternate extraction method, the vendor royalty is contingent on the Company achieving future development milestones which may or may not occur.
-Accordingly, the vendor royalty is considered to be a contingent liability only, with recognition only likely to occur once development approvals are obtained and the directors resolve to progress toward construction and operation.
+The Company conducted feasibility assessment during the prior financial year and announced to the market in March 2017 that it would not pursue the proposed development underground option.
+Subsequently the Company has applied for a modification to the various licences held at the Dartbrook Mine to allow bord and pillar extraction.
+The modification application remains outstanding at the date of this report.
+As the Company does not presently hold a mining authority to operate the project via an intended extraction method, the vendor royalty is contingent on the Company achieving future development milestones which may or may not occur.
+The Company assessed the Vendor Royalty and adopted a net present value basis for measurement at the time of acquiring the Dartbrook Mine (refer Note 32).
+The net present value adopted is lower than the full nominal amount to reflect, amongst other things, the risk and time value of the royalty payment stream.
+Accordingly, the vendor royalty in excess of the recognised net present value amount is a contingent liability, with remeasurement likely to occur once development approvals are obtained and the directors resolve to progress toward construction and operation.